archembaud/std-execution-fvm-cfd/SCALING_NOTES.md

 | 1448 x 1448     |     8        |  22.966, 20.706, 21.093, 24.421|
 | 1448 x 1448*     |     16        | 15.480, 18.701, 18.347, 17.638 |

+Table C (Limited use, as this is in WSL2)

 ### OpenMP